kalte0/BMC-CS-151.github.io/labs/Lab08.md

 to print out the object.

 ### Remove & getRootElement
 Proceed with implementing `getRootElement` and `remove`.
-Note that an artibrary binary tree is not guaranteed to be complete (the user may execute remove on any element at any time) and you need to decide how handle the case where positions may become null through out your tree.
+Ensure your `remove`  method maintains completeness of the binary tree.
 Hint: use `swap`

 Make sure to add JUnit tests that sufficiently test `getRootElement` and `remove`.